What are Lectric eBikes?

 These are the advantages of choosing an eBike from Lectric eBikes:

-Anyone!
-Lectric eBikes designs bikes to accommodate college students, senior citizens, commuters and everyone in between.
+Everyone!
+Lectric eBikes are designed to accommodate college students, senior citizens, commuters and everyone in between.

 Our bikes have five pedal assist modes, so if you feel like taking it slow just bump your pedal assist to 0 for a normal cruise.
 Cycle through the pedal assist modes to increase your speed.
 Don’t feel like pedaling?
 No problem, simply twist the throttle to turn your bike into a moped.
 You may also use pedal assist and the throttle at the same time to reach maximum speeds.